Literacy Icon

 Remember to preview apps to be sure they would be a good fit for the students in your classroom.
 If you have parents in your classroom asking for apps that support literacy at home, you could recommend any of these to them, too.

 Do you have any other favorite apps for literacy stations?
 I’d love to hear about them!
-Share them in the comments or in my Balanced Literacy Facebook Group!
+Share them in the comments or in my Literacy Facebook Group!

 Happy Teaching,